carletoniii/bad-omen-prints/README.md

 ## 🙋‍♂️ Contact

-For questions, feedback, or collaboration, please open an issue or reach out via [your preferred contact method].
+For questions, feedback, or collaboration, please open an issue or reach out via carletonfosteriii@gmail.com.